 Baron Beach might not be as popular as other beaches in Yogyakarta.
-Mainly because of the crowd of local fishermen boat.
+Mainly because of the crowd of local fishermen’s boats.
 Flooding the entrance with their wooden boats.
-Making the beach more looking like a fish market than a tourism site.
-The big cliffs surrounding the beach even makes the coast looks small.
+Making the beach more looking like a fish market than a tourist site.
+The big cliffs surrounding the beach even make the coast looks small.

 Baron Beach Entrance Fee

-The entrance fee costs Rp10.000 per person.
-An additional fee costs Rp5.000 to enter the lighthouse.
-Another Rp3.000 for car parking fees and Rp2.000 for motorcycle.
+The entrance ticket is Rp10.000 per person.
+There is an additional fee of Rp5.000 for tourists to enter the lighthouse.
+Another Rp3.000 for car parking fees and Rp2.000 for a motorcycle.
 Also, the wooden boat ride costs Rp10.000 per person.